slu-cs/a2-xtao17/README.md

 For regular expression, https://stackoverflow.com/questions/38497650/how-to-find-items-using-regex-in-mongoose/38498075 get help from this link

 Made discussion with Mike and Peixuan
-Get help from Dr. torrey
+Get help from Dr. Torrey